-A number of national organizations have taken positions in favor of supported decision-making as an alternative to guardianship.
+Many leading national organizations and the federal government have taken positions in favor of Supported Decision-Making as an alternative to guardianship.

-Below are just a few of the many national organizations that support the use of SDM.
+Below are just a few of the many national organizations and government agencies that endorse the use of Supported Decision-Making.

-Does your organization promote SDM as an alternative to guardianship?
+Does your organization promote Supported Decision-Making as an alternative to guardianship?

 The American Bar Association

 “Resolved that the American Bar Association urges state, territorial, and tribal legislatures to amend their guardianship statutes to require that supported decision-making be identified and fully considered as a less restrictive alternative before guardianship is imposed; and urges courts to consider supported decision-making as a less restrictive alternative to guardianship….”
 American Bar Association Resolution 113 at line 1-4.